wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-grpc-service.md

 ### Step 4.3: Build and deploy the gRPC client component

-Now that we have connected the source repository, and configured the environment variable details, let's build and run the greeter client.
+Now that you have connected the source repository, and configured the environment variable details, let's build and run the greeter client.

 To build and run the client, follow these steps:

 1. Go to the **Deploy** page and click **Deploy Manually**.
-2. Click **Deploy Manually**.
-3. Now let's trigger the gRPC client.
-On the **Development** environment card click **Run Once**,  multiple times.
-This will generate logs.
+2. To trigger the gRPC client and generate logs, go to the **Development** card and click **Run Once**.
+Perform multiple runs to generate multiple logs.
-4. Navigate to the **Observability** page and view **Logs**.
+3. Navigate to the **Observability** page from the left navigation menu and view **Logs**.
 If the logs are not present give it a bit more time to fetch the logs.
 You will see several log lines corresponding to each run of the client trigger in the log view.